ADN-DevTech/Inventor-PlugInOfTheMonth/README.md

 ##Setup/Usage Instructions

-* Each project has a readme along with the source code that tells you how to install the plugin
+* Each project includes the source code inside the "Developers.zip" file.
+They include a readme that tells you how to install the plugin

 ## License